lo-windigo/oscar-square/README.md

 ## License

-This code ©Jacob Hume 2018, and licensed under the LGPL v3.
+This code is ©Jacob Hume 2018, and licensed under the LGPL v3.
 See LICENSE.md for more information.

 ## Release Notes

+* **0.0.2:** All code has been moved to the repository, and modified to work as a standalone package: needs to be tested.
-* 0.0.1: First release, which is not quite ready for production use yet.
+* **0.0.1:** First release, which is not quite ready for production use yet.
 In fact, none of the code is present yet.